DmitriyMalayev/dev-tools-super-power/README.md

 kinds of tools already built in, called `developer tools`, or `dev tools` for short.
 In this lesson, we'll look at the `dev tools` on [Google Chrome](https://www.google.com/chrome/).

-## Objectives
-1. Open the developer tools
-2. Use the developer tools to locate and inspect elements
-3. Edit HTML using the developer tools

 ## Open the Developer Tools